parryc/thevoid/templates/bookarts/posts/joining-sheets-of-washi.md

                 └─────────────────┘
 </pre>

-squaring up: fold paper in half twice (so 4 quadrants) -- hm, though the instructor did unfold it to just half fold. "not necessary to be exactly 90º (corners)" one technique for setting the edges is to fold the paper in half and then place two awl punches in the loose corners once folded, and then can use those to make a straight line – this is done on the stack of papers, **so it allows you to square all of the sheets to each other** (rather than being geometrically square).
+one technique for setting the edges is to fold the paper in half and then place two awl punches in the loose corners once folded. you can then use those to make a straight line – this is done on the stack of papers, **so it allows you to square all of the sheets to each other** (rather than being objectively geometrically square).

-### the actual pasting
+# the actual pasting

 1. create a stack of you papers, and slightly offset (sort of like when tipping on two endsheets at once) so that there is a few millimeters of overlap on the sheets
 2. apply paste